scm-lopez/PLAMS/doc/source/intro.rst

 What is PLAMS
 -------------------------

-PLAMS (Python Library for Automating Molecular Simulation) is a collection of tools that aim at providing powerful, flexible and easily extendable Python interface to molecular modeling programs.
+PLAMS (Python Library for Automating Molecular Simulation) is a collection of tools that aims to provide powerful, flexible and easily extendable Python interface to molecular modeling programs.
 It takes care of input preparation, job execution, file management and output processing as well as helps with building more advanced data workflows.

 Usually the daily work of a computational chemist consists of running a number of calculations.
-Those calculations are done using one or more molecular modeling programs, like for example ADF, BAND, Turbomole or Dirac (we will call such programs *external binaries*).
+Those calculations are done using one or more molecular modeling programs like ADF, BAND, Turbomole or Dirac (we will call such programs *external binaries*).
 Obtaining results with one of such programs requires a series of steps.
-First, the subject of the problem (a description of a molecular system together with a set of desired simulation parameters) has to be presented in the format understandable by the modeling program and written to an *input file* which is usually some sort of a text file.
+First, the subject of the problem (description of a molecular system, set of desired simulation parameters) has to be presented in the format understandable by molecular modeling program and written to an *input file* which is usually a text file.
-Then the program is executed, it runs and produces the *output*, which is a collection of text and/or binary files.
+Then the program is executed, it runs and produces *output* which is a collection of text or binary files.
-That output usually contains much more information than it is required for a particular problem, so the data of interest has to be extracted and (possibly) postprocessed.
+That output usually contains more information than is required for a particular problem so data of interest has to be extracted and (possibly) postprocessed.
-Needless to say that different modeling programs use different input and output formats and are executed differently.
+That different computational tools use different input and output formats and are executed differently.
-And on top of that, in most cases, many of such *single calculations* need to be performed to solve the problem of interest.
+In most cases many *single calculations* need to be performed to solve the problem of interest.
-That requires significant effort to be put into file management and data hygiene, to avoid confusing or overwriting input and output files from separate calculations.
+That requires significant effort to be put into data hygiene to avoid confusing or overwriting input and output files from distinct calculations.

-Each of the above steps, apart from the actual calculation done by a molecular modeling program, needs to be performed by a human.
+Each of the above steps, apart from actual calculation done by a molecular modeling program, needs to be performed by a human.
-Preparing and editing text files, creating folders in the filesystem, copying files between them and reading data from the output all sum up to a significant amount of tedious, repetitive and highly error-prone work.
+Preparing and editing text files, creating folders in the filesystem, copying files between them and reading data from output are tedious, repetitive and highly error-prone work.
-Some users deal with it using various types of automation, usually in form of ad hoc shell scripts.
+Some users deal with it using automation, usually in form of ad hoc shell scripts.
-A few modeling packages, like ADF Suite, offer a graphical user interface to help with this kind of work, but again, input preparation and output examination, even though assisted with convenient tools, have to be done by a human.
+A few programs, like ADF Suite, offer graphical user interface to help with this kind of work, but again, input preparation and output examination, even though assisted with convenient tools, have to be done by a human.
-Quite often that turns out to be a performance bottleneck if one wants to create big automatic computational workflows, where output data of one calculation is used (usually after some processing) as an input to another calculation, sometimes done with a different program on a different machine.
+Quite often it turns out to be a performance bottleneck to create big  automatic computational workflows, where output data of one calculation is used (usually after some processing) as an input to another calculation, sometimes done with different program on a different machine.

-PLAMS was created to solve all these problems.
+PLAMS was created to solve these problems.
-It takes responsibility of all such tiresome and monotonous technical details, allowing you to focus on the real science and your problem.
+It takes responsibility of tiresome and monotonous technical details allowing you to focus on real science and your problem.
-It lets you do all the things mentioned above (and many more) using simple Python commands.
+It lets you do all the things mentioned above (and many more) using simple Python scripts.
-It gives you a helping hand with automating repetitive or complicated tasks in your daily work while still leaving you with 100% control over what is really happening with your files, disks and CPUs.
+It gives you a helping hand with automating repetitive or complicated tasks while still leaving you with 100% control over what is really happening with your files, disks and CPUs.

 What can be done with PLAMS